-Moving to Argentina and Sending a Child to School
+Moving and Sending a Child to School in Argentina

 Argentina is one of the best destinations in South America to live abroad as a family, yet it is not without its challenges.
 There are large, English-language speaking communities in a few select areas such as Buenos Aires, Mendoza, and Bariloche—but outside of these areas of tourists and expat hot zones Spanish is spoken almost exclusively so establishing relationships with local families can be very difficult.
 In addition, bilingual schools offering English-speaking staff are expensive (US$12 to US$20k+ per year).

 Nonetheless, Argentina in most other aspects will awe and inspire you.
 From the majestic mountain ranges of Patagonia to the back-country river streams to the relentless Atacama Desert to the non-stop buzz of street life in cities and large towns—your family will never be short of options for educational, entertaining, and highly worthwhile activities.

 Citizens of the U.S. now do not need a visa for visits of up to 90 days on vacation or business.
 Contact your Argentinean embassy if you wish to stay longer, as the regulations are subject to constant change.
 In the past there was a visa entry fee, which has now been waived, and after three months you must could the country, get an exit stamp in your passport, then turn around and re-enter with a new, 90-day tourist stamp.
 This is how some choose to live in Argentina (legally) for long periods of time.
 Others let their visa expire, then pay a fine when leaving the country.
 You can purchase property with only a Tourist Visa, and owning property is still the best way to gain permanent residency.